 All of our Company's facilities and other operations in the United States and elsewhere around the world are subject to various environmental protection statutes and regulations, including those relating to the use and treatment of water resources, discharge of wastewater and air emissions.
 In addition, increasing concern over climate change is expected to continue to result in additional legal or regulatory requirements (both inside and outside the United States) designed to reduce or mitigate the effects of carbon dioxide and other greenhouse gas emissions on the environment, to discourage the use of plastic materials, to limit or impose additional costs on commercial water use due to local water scarcity concerns, or to expand disclosure of certain sustainability metrics.
 Our policy is to comply with all such legal requirements.
 We have made, and plan on continuing to make, expenditures necessary to comply with applicable environmental laws and regulations and that aim to make progress toward achieving our sustainability goals.
-While compliance has not had a material adverse effect on our Company's capital expenditures necessary to comply with such requirements or that aim to make progress toward achieving our sustainability goals could adversely affect our financial performance.
+While compliance has not had a material adverse effect on our Company's capital expenditures, net income or competitive position to date, changes in environmental compliance requirements along with expenditures necessary to comply with such requirements or that aim to make progress toward achieving our sustainability goals could adversely affect our financial performance.